The Importance Of Freight Forwarders Liability Insurance

 The freight forwarders’ liability includes them having to pay legal, medical and compensation costs due to the third-party claim.
 These costs will add up to a large amount for the company and may affect future deals.

-Even if a vehicle or vehicle company breaches regulations, the freight forwarder will still be liable for a portion if there is a fine.
+Even if a vehicle company breaches regulations, the freight forwarder will still be liable for a portion if there is a fine.
 Therefore, the most minor breach can result in costly fines or bans.

 The famous Egypt Canal blockage is an example of disturbing a country and breaching regulations.
 The enormous container ship accidently wedged itself across Egypt’s Suez Canal, blocking one of the world’s busiest trade routes.
 The situation disturbed many other ships and the marine supply chain.
 As a result, the government fined the ship owner $550 million.